icecake-framework/icecake/README.md

 │   ├── spaserver                   # SPA server
 │   │   ├── webserver.go
 │   │   └── middleware.go
+│   ├── framework                   # the icecake package with all framework primitives │   │   └── [*.go]
 │   ├── spasdk                      # SDK for any SPA client willing to call SPA APIs │   │   └── [*.go]
-│   ├── webclientsdk                # WebAPI js embedded in Go struct │   │   └── [*.go]
+│   ├── dom                         # WebAPI js embedded in Go struct │   │   └── [*.go]
 │
 ├── web                             # source codes and assets required by the front, even server side described in the go file